Our Music Lesson Program and Music Teacher Biographies

 Ms.Ding is a Teaching Assistant at Stony Brook University Orchestra and coached undergraduate chamber music.
 She’s also teaching on Long Island area preparing violin/viola students for NYSSMA and ABRSM exams.

-Erica Rose Garcia is currently a junior at the Cleveland Institute of Music studying under Richard Weiss double majoring in Cello Performance and Music Theory and earning her minor in Suzuki Pedagogy.
+Erica Rose Garcia is currently a senior at the Cleveland Institute of Music studying under Richard Weiss majoring in Cello Performance earning her minor in Suzuki Pedagogy.

 Her multiple musical accomplishments include being selected for the Sphinx Performance Academy at the Cleveland Institute of Music where she studied under MaryAnn Ramos.
 She was also chosen to attend the New York State Summer School of the Arts School of Orchestral Studies (NYSSSA) where she studied with members of the Philadelphia Orchestra in Saratoga Springs, New York.
 She is a three-time first place winner of Gemini Youth Orchestra’s Concerto Competition and has performed numerous times as a soloist.
 She was selected for All-State Orchestra, All-Eastern Symphony Orchestra, and has performed as principal cellist for the Long Island String Festival Association Orchestra and Gemini Youth Orchestras.